rdtrimble/enablebusoga/content/programmes/small-business-development.md

 ---
 Investment from the UK has been made into businesses.
 These are:

-* growing and drying local fruit;
+* growing and drying local fruit.
-* growing and planting tree seedlings;
+* growing and planting tree seedlings.
-* encouraging regenerative agriculture and
+* encouraging regenerative agriculture.
 * charging mobile phones/powering barber shops from solar panels.

   .......